The debate over the benefits of standing desks continues with the latest research strongly endorsing the notion of staying on your feet.

 In addition to the problem with too much standing, the science is also out on whether standing versus sitting can actually help people shed more calories or lose weight.

-A study out the year before in the Journal of Physical Activity and Health reported that substituting periods of sitting or standing with walking increased energy expenditure significantly, but substituting standing instead of sitting may not impact energy expenditure.
+A out the year before in the Journal of Physical Activity and Health reported that substituting periods of sitting or standing with walking increased energy expenditure significantly, but substituting standing instead of sitting may not impact energy expenditure.

 Those researchers maintained that the potential advantages of standing as opposed to sitting need to be further studied.